-GUI Graphical User Interface-a Windows-like screen with pull-down menus, icons, pointer device, etc.
+GUI Graphical User Interface-a Windows-like screen with pull-down other VistA applications.

-Health Summary A VISTA product that can be viewed through CPRS, Health other VistA applications.

-Summaries are components of patient information extracted from a classification system developed by the World Health Organization (WHO) to classify diseases, and aggregate diseases according to similar characteristics.
+Health Summary A VISTA product that can be viewed through CPRS, Health a classification system developed by the World Health Organization (WHO) to classify diseases, and aggregate diseases according to similar characteristics.
 To borrow an analogy from a mailroom, ICD codes are like bins that correspond to different departments in a building.
 A very important use of ICD coding is to represent patients' diseases for varying levels of financial reimbursement.